dbaglodi/dbaglodi.github.io/README.md

-# Disha Baglodi's Portfolio
+# Disha Baglodi
 ## About Me
 I am an undergraduate Computer Science student at the Georgia Institute of Technology with a concentration in Intelligence and Theory.
-My interests lie in Machine Learning and Data Science, and I am seeking internship opportunities in Software Engineering and/or research opportunities in Machine Learning.
+My interests lie in Software Engineering, Machine Learning, and Data Science.

 ## Relevant Courses
 - CS 4641: Machine Learning